-Lorenzo Gafa (1639-1702), a Maltese architect, is the person to be accredited for the architecture of the Cathedral.
-The cathedral has a particularly striking facade, striking not through intricacy, but its boldness found in simplicity.
-With the use of Corinthian and Composite orders, one can simply describe the building as being robust in appearance.
-Though there are numerous areas of blank masonry, the central section of the facade is set further than the others, giving a three dimensional aspect to the otherwise monotonous style.
+Lorenzo Cafà (1639-1702), a renowned Maltese architect, is accredited for the architecture of the Cathedral.
+The Cathedral has a particularly striking facade, not through intricacy, but through the boldness found in its simplicity.
+With the use of Corinthian and Composite orders, one can best describe the building as being robust in appearance.
+Though there are numerous areas of blank masonry, the central section of the facade is protruding, giving a three dimensional aspect to an otherwise monotonous style.
 A triangular pediment holding a two armed cross sits atop this facade, along with the dome, one of the most spectacular on the island, and a sight to be marvelled at from afar.
 Giuseppe Darmanin, a leading marble sculptor at the time, created three shields which crown the main entrance into the cathedral.
-These three shields depict the coat of arms of the city of Mdina, the Bishop David Cocco Palmieri, and the Grand Master Ramon Perellos.
+These three shields depict the coat of arms of the City of Mdina, Bishop David Cocco Palmieri, and Grand Master Ramon Perellos y Roccaful.